 - Designated Academy personnel (i.e. the Executive Director, the Director of Academic Affairs, the Associate Director of Academic Affairs, the Director of Residential and Student Affairs, the Associate Director of Residential and Student Affairs, and any Student Life Counselor) are authorized to approve or conduct searches of student rooms and/or personal property when such personnel suspect the search will produce articles or substances in violation of state or federal law and/or Academy rules and regulations.
 A reasonable attempt will be made to locate the occupant of the room before such a search is conducted.
 Students must comply with staff requesting needing to look in locked items, furniture, etc.

 Various cooking and recreational equipment is available for check-out at the Front Desk.
 Students must sign for the equipment and leave their Student ID at the Front Desk for as long as they are in possession of the equipment.
 Equipment must be clean and returned in good condition to receive the deposit back.
 Students are expected to treat all equipment with respect.
 Charges will apply for damaged or stolen equipment.
 For example, a $0.25 charge will be assessed for a lost or damaged ping pong ball.
 Recreation equipment in the lounge may not be used before 4 p.m. on weekdays.
+Some items may be available to check out and take up to dorm room prior to 4 p.m. by request.
 Music room, kitchen, exercise locker, and craft closet keys are available for check-out after 9 a.m.
 See FRONT DESK SERVICES for times that equipment is available.

 Exercise Equipment & Recreation